 In this study by Curata, 63% of marketers agreed that developing customer personas were useful for businesses.
 Use data from the business website (e.g. with Google Analytics) and data from social media, as well as the details of customers that order through the site to develop your understanding of the business audience.

 This is best carried out sooner rather than later, as whilst it’s possible to rebrand a business at virtually anytime, getting branding off on the right foot from the start is preferable.

-Keywords are the bread and butter of SEO, so it’s probably unsurprising that targeting the wrong keywords is one of the biggest digital marketing mistakes.
+Keywords are the bread and butter of SEO (Search Engine Optimisation), so it’s probably unsurprising that targeting the wrong keywords is one of the biggest digital marketing mistakes.
 87% of purchase experiences begin with a search engine, getting keywords right is the foundation of SEO and makes a business findable in the search engine results page (SERPs).
 Developing a website means creating written content that tells Google and other search engines about things like:

 Conducting decent keyword research is imperative to digital marketing, not just on the website but on social media too.
 Use keyword research tools from SEO tool providers such as SEMRush and Neil Patel.
 Research competitors and find out what keywords they’re targeting.
 Once you’ve done that, improve keyword usage on existing web pages and build blog content around topics/subjects relevant to the business.

 PPC is difficult to get right, though it can obviously yield excellent results when implemented correctly.
 AdWeek reported that only some 25% of paid ads reach the right audience.
 Investing in PPC or other paid ads requires in-depth research and ought to be compared to investing in organic SEO and other opportunities.